-Financial management books and records - LB cashbook (for a superscript of the cashbook of th (for accountant) -- ------------------
+Financial management books and records - LB cashbook (for treasurer) - ISHC cashbook (for accountant) - ISHC cashbook (for treasurer) - ISHC property tracking book (kept by treasurer) -- ---

 Note: Hand corresponding records and books over to the appropriate person in charge, depending on the responsibility assignment, e.g. if the club vice chairperson is in charge of Rights and Entitlements activities, s/he will keep the policy implementation assistance monitoring book.